Fawlty22/readme-generator/README.md

   ## **Description**
-  This is the challenge for Module #9, create a README.md Generator.
+  This is the Module #9 challenge, a README generator.
+This is meant to help quickly create README files for your projects.